 Boots and suits aren’t obvious bedfellows.
-If you think about mens suits, you probably then think of Oxford shoes, brogues or something along those lines.
+When you think about suits for men, you probably then think of Oxford shoes, brogues or something along those lines.
 You don’t think of wellington boots.

 Don’t worry, we aren’t going to suggest you pop out to the local garden centre for footwear before you go to the office.
 But trying Chelsea boots with your suit can have interesting results, and offers a nice change to the norm.
 If you have enough break, or length, on your trousers, then you won’t even see the gusset of the Chelsea boot.
 Be careful not to wear your trousers with too much break, or you risk looking like you’ve shrunk in the wash.

 Of course, there are few risks to wearing sturdier boots.
 It will be difficult to combine some bulkier styles with the delicate stylings of a work outfit.
 Another option therefore is to keep a pair of suitable work shoes at work, and wear your boots for the journey.

 If the worst does come to the worst, then maybe you will have to go for wellington boots; in which case, try a tweed jacket for a traditional country look.

 The likelihood is that you’ll be wearing a coat to fend off the wind, rain and…cold?
 Is it actually cold when it rains?
 Well, in the winter yes.
 And once you have got soaked through, it can take several good brews to warm up.
 But if you are walking in the rain, umbrella or no, it can often be the case that you find yourself getting hotter as the journey goes on.
 So what to do?

 Layers are the obvious answer, but when it is mild and raining, you don’t want anything too bulky.
 First of all you will get too hot, and secondly, when you do come to shedding layers, you’ll end up with an impromptu arm workout.